adamsoliev/bearblog/intro-sql/blogpost.md

 # <a id="what-and-why" href="#table-of-contents">What and why</a>
 This is an introduction to SQL.
 Unlike the countless other intros, it quickly covers the core ideas from a database-theory perspective, then shifts to the user's point of view – walking through queries from basic to advanced.
 In the basic section, the emphasis is on understanding how SQL works – structure, syntax, and flow – before moving on to applying it to real business questions in the advanced section.
 It then shifts again, this time with a focus on SQL performance.

-This blogpost was written primary for myself – to clarify what I understand about SQL.
+This blogpost was written primarily for myself – to clarify what I understand about SQL.
 Along the way, I trimmed what’s easy to find elsewhere and kept what took effort to learn.
 If you have any feedback/thoughts, please reach out.

 # <a id="relational-model" href="#table-of-contents">Relational model</a>